Revolutions of 1917–1923: Grand Duchy of Finland and the Finnish Civil War

 In August 1917, the Kornilov Coup severely shuffled the pack in terms of the Helsinki-Petrograd relations.
 A consensus between the social democrats and the bourgeoisie blocks was established, and they decided to hold new elections in October 1917 as a sort of "first elections" following the abolishment of the Romanov monarchy.
 In the October elections, the bourgeoisie coalition united and won the majority in parliament.
 This splintered the internal divide within the SDP even more, as the October revolutions was within weeks of happening and several pro-revolution Finnish Social Democrats were in active conversations with the Bolsheviks in Petrograd, such as Otto Wille Kuusinen, Kullervo Manner and Karl Wiik.
 The Parliament declared confidence for the bourgeoisie Svinhufvud Senate, which would later ratify Finland's declaration of independence on December 6, 1917.
 The speech for the declaration was already given by Svinhufvud to the parliament on December 4.

 Partly following anger and rising tensions after the October elections, the Social Democrats called a general strike; one of Finland's only three in history.
 Otto Ville Kuusinen and Kullervo Manner, as members of the SDP's internal executive council favored revolution now and the SDP's council voted against the decision for revolution in November by only one vote – later Kuusinen regretted this, as he had already named several pro-revolution figures to the council and had support for more.
 Additionally, tensions were increased when a massacre occurred in Mommila, in which an independent Bolshevik detachment of Russian soldiers stormed a Finnish mansion murdering Finnish businessman Alfred Kordelin.
 Future president Risto Ryti and his wife Gerda escaped the events at Mommila by mere minutes, fleeing to a nearby forest.

 The White Guards started mobilizing following the attack and declared their support for Svinhufvud's Senate.

 By mid-January, the country had plunged to chaos.
-General-Lieutenant Carl Mannerheim had arrived from discharge from Odessa to Petrograd to Vaasa to organize a Finnish army.
+General-Lieutenant Gustaf Mannerheim had arrived from discharge from Odessa to Petrograd to Vaasa to organize a Finnish army.
 In mid-January the Svinhufvud Senate declared the White guard to be the legal and official army of the Finnish state.
 Several members of parliament loyal to the republic and Svinhufvud senate departed to Vaasa, where the White Army's headquarters were to be located.
 Additionally, the money printing machines of the Bank of Finland were evacuated to Vaasa to continue the production of currency for the Finnish state.